nhmkdev/cardmaker/README.md

 ## Code Status

-Compiles with Visual Studio Express Desktop Edition / Visual Studio 2012
+Compiles with Visual Studio Community Edition 2019

 See more details in the [Developers Section](https://github.com/nhmkdev/cardmaker/wiki/developers)